LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

    user-supplied functions called by the outer integrator for which it is an argument; otherwise ``NULL`` is passed.

-   To attach a user data block to the inner integrator call the appropriate *SetUserData* function for the inner integrator memory structure (e.g., :c:func:`ARKStepSetUserData()` if the inner stepper is ARKStep).
+   To attach a user data block to the inner integrator call :c:func:`ARKodeSetUserData` for the inner integrator memory structure.
 This pointer may be the same as or different from the pointer attached to the outer integrator depending on what is required by the user code.

    .. deprecated:: 6.1.0